disrpt/sharedtask2021/data/eng.pdtb.pdtb/README.md

 ### Obtaining the text

 Since the underlying Wall Street Journal text cannot be placed openly online, the shared task data has replaced token information with underscores.
-To reconstruct the data, users must obtain a copy of the LDC release 2.0 of the Penn Treebank Wall Street Journal corpus (LDC95T7) and run the Python script `utils/process_underscores.py pdtb -m add`.
+To reconstruct the data, users must obtain a copy of the LDC release 2.0 of the Penn Treebank Wall Street Journal corpus (LDC95T7) and run the Python script in `utils/process_underscores.py pdtb -m add`.
 Alternatively, the same files are found in PDTB 3.0 raw file directory, which can be used instead.
 For more details, run `python utils/process_underscores.py -h`.

 ### Notes on segmentation